wjakethompson/wjt-quarto/blog/taylor/2021-11-11-taylor-ggplot2/index.markdown

 But where's the fun in that?!

 This is the last post for now digging into the internals of taylor.
-However, you can expect a new release post soon, as *Red (Taylor's Version)* is being release in just a few hours!
+However, you can expect a new release post soon, as *Red (Taylor's Version)* is being released in just a few hours!

 <img src="https://media.giphy.com/media/OiU4E2Y8tSU0/giphy.gif" width="80%" style="display: block; margin: auto;" />